zepouet/training-k8S/exercises/backup/velero.md

-# ARK
+# VELERO

 ## Overview

-Ark gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
-Ark lets you:
+Velero gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
+Velero lets you:
 * Take backups of your cluster and restore in case of loss.
 * Copy cluster resources to other clusters.
 * Replicate your production environment for development and testing environments.

-Ark consists of:
+Velero consists of:
 * A server that runs on your cluster
 * A command-line client that runs locally

-You can run Ark in clusters on a cloud provider or on-premises.
+You can run Velero in clusters on a cloud provider or on-premises.

 ## Install it !